adaptyteam/AdaptySDK-Android/README.md

 ## Installation
 Please refer to our [documentation](https://docs.adapty.io/sdk/integrating-adapty-sdk/android-sdk-intro/android-sdk-installation) to install and configure Adapty SDK.
 Set up purchases in hours instead of weeks :rocket:

+## License

+Adapty is available under the MIT license.
+[See LICENSE](https://github.com/adaptyteam/AdaptySDK-Android/blob/master/LICENSE) for details.